Ansis Artums: Early works

 Very few works from Artums study years have been preserved, so the reviews published in the press about the exhibitions of the works of the Academy's students give an insight into his early works.
 Critics described the future artist as promising.
 Jūlijs Madernieks (FR) has expressed that "Artums' studies have a strong treatment of forms with a peculiar brush stroke."
 Other viewers of the time have noted the "weary color peace in the spirit of Tone-Ubāns" and good technical readiness.
 From the Academy period, the more widely known works are "Still Life with a Copper Teapot" (1928), "Andrejosta" (1930), "Big Street" (1932), and "Tukums" (1932).
-Artums' early painting is characterized by the so-called earth tones - heavy, saturated, pasty stroke, pronounced relief texture.
+Artums' early painting is characterized by the so-called earth tones – heavy, saturated, pasty stroke, pronounced relief texture.

 Artums' art in the 1930s

-In the 1930s, in Artums mostly painted the views of Tukums capturing seemingly unremarkable corners.
+In the 1930s Artums mostly painted the views of Tukums capturing seemingly unremarkable corners.
 The interest in supposedly unattractive city corners is justified by the "existence of the large composition line in nature", and the desire to find the aesthetic in the unremarkable.
 Early works are characterized by panoramics, high horizons, almost static balance of verticals and horizontals ("Landscape of Tukums" (1935), "Station" (1936), "Landscape" (1936), and some other works).
 Artums participated in annual Tukums artists' works showings, exhibitions organized by the Mūkusala Artists' Group, so-called Zemgale Art Exhibitions, as well as the annual Latvian Art Exhibitions of the Culture Foundation.
 His works also have been exhibited abroad.
-The income from the sale of paintings allowed him to plan a trip to one of the European art centers - Paris.
+The income from the sale of paintings allowed him to plan a trip to one of the European art centers – Paris.
 At this point, reviews attributed to the young artist "foreign impressions" and "French-Latvian" pictorial handwriting.
 It was a creative stage in which the artist processed and evaluated the impressions gained in Paris.
-The 1938-1939 works are mostly held in private collections.
+The 1938–1939 works are mostly held in private collections.